snimu/blog/tags-make-them-smart-and-safe/article.md

 ## Why does this lead to a separation of simulacra?

-- A model can learn many things, but what it says depends on its conditioning.
-  - When the conditioning between different texts is very indistinct, the model will learn the most abundant one
+A model can learn many things, but what it says depends on its conditioning.
+When the conditioning between different texts is very indistinct, the model will learn the most abundant completion.
+This is by necessity: even if it is possible for the model to memorize all the possible completions, producing the most common one will minimize loss if the LLM cannot successfully infer the context of the text.
+Yes, this is phrased as if LLMs were trained autoregressively, but it certainly has impact on them even in teacher-forced pre-training.
+After all, context is very abstract, and appears many times over in texts.

-  - Just adding an author, date, and source tag will do wonders here, enabling the model to learn and, importantly, express much more distinct simulations, conditioned on much more explicit inputs
-    - If a single source says the same thing over and over again in response to some prefix, the model can easily predict that completion given tags, reducing the loss and thus the weight of that source
-    - If there is another source with a different tag, which completes the same prefix a different way, the model can learn to differentiate the two, and build a more complex and complete understanding of what's going on
+Just adding an author, date, and source tag will do wonders here, enabling the model to learn and, importantly, express much more distinct simulations, conditioned on much more explicit inputs.
+If a single source says the same thing over and over again in response to some prefix, the model can easily predict that completion given tags, reducing the loss and thus the weight of that source.
+If there is another source with a different tag, which completes the same prefix a different way, the model can learn to differentiate the two, and build a more complex and complete understanding of what's going on.

-    - Analogy: RL CoT as training data; RL simply weights the gradients by data quality.
-Tags allow the mode to do essentially the same thing during pre-training
+Here's an analogy: RL uses Chains of Thought as training data; RL simply weights the gradients of those CoTs by data quality.
+Tags allow the model to do essentially the same thing during pre-training.

-The tags are essentially a system prompt; but because they apply throughout pre-training, and are so distinct from the other tokens, there is a real separation between the guidance that they give and the rest of the text.
-Essentially, a soft but real separation between program and data (cc Simon Willison).
+The tags are similar to a system prompt; but because they apply throughout pre-training, and are so distinct from the other tokens, there is a real separation between the guidance that they give and the rest of the text.
+In other words, a soft but real separation between program and data can potentially be achieved via tags, because the tags impact the *program* simulated by the LLM so strongly that other inputs are more distinctly data-only.
+Obviously, this wouldn't fully fix everything, but I believe it could help.

 ## Examplary use-cases